skytreader/pytheas/readme.markdown

 ## caveat emptor

-Wanted: tests.
+Wanted: more tests.
 Never used in production anywhere.
 Very proof-of-concept.

+See also, **todo** below.

 ### will this work in...